Kozea/Radicale/DOCUMENTATION.md

 Announced to clients requesting "max-resource-size" via PROPFIND.

-##### max_vevent_rrule_entries
+##### max_vevent_rrule_occurrence

 _(>= 3.7.8)_

-The maximum of generated entries of an rrule of an vevent.
+The maximum of occurrence by an rrule of a vevent.
-Large time frames of RRULE by COUNT or UNTIL could generate a lot of occurrences based on the time frame supplied.
+Large time frames defined in RRULE by COUNT or UNTIL could generate a lot of occurrences based on the time frame supplied.
 This setting limits the lookup to prevent potential denial of service attacks on large time frames.
 If the limit is reached, an HTTP error